 I was shocked and saddened when Prince died on April 21, 2016.
 I bet you were, too.
-An incredible talent like his is rare indeed and the world cried purple tears that day.
+An incredible talent like his is rare indeed, and the world cried purple tears that day.
 As a former Minnesotan and huge Prince fan, I am sorry to say I never got a chance to see him in concert.
 I let the high cost of tickets keep me from fulfilling that dream.
-But I wasn’t going to miss a chance to visit Paisley Park, where Prince lived, worked and recorded dozens of albums.
-Here’s what it’s like to tour Paisley Park.
+But I wasn’t going to miss a chance to visit Paisley Park, where Prince lived, worked, and recorded dozens of albums.
+Here’s what it’s like to tour Paisley Park, Prince’s Minnesota home.

 Prince wanted a space that would function seamlessly as a work and living space, with recording studios, offices, and concert spaces all under one roof.
-Before he passed away, there were about 50 people employed at Paisley Park including security staff, wardrobe, assistants and other employees.
+Before he passed away, Paisley Park employed about 50 people, including security staff, wardrobe, assistants, and other employees.

 The rules at Paisley Park remain the same as when Prince lived here.
-No cursing.
-No alcohol.
-No smoking (even in the parking lot!).
-No meat besides fish and seafood.
+No cursing, no alcohol, no smoking (even in the parking lot!), and no meat besides fish and seafood.
 So, leave your baloney sandwich at home!

 Arriving at Paisley Park

 Next, you step into an open two-story square lit by huge pyramid-shaped skylights.
 At night, they emit a purple glow to the outside world.
-Sky blue walls are dotted with painted puffy white clouds and doves in flight toward the heavens.
+Painted puffy white clouds and doves in flight adorn sky-blue walls.
 Perched below the skylights is a miniature replica of Paisley Park inside which are Prince’s ashes.

 Oprah interviewed Prince in this very spot in 1996.
 Looking up to the second floor you can see Prince’s pet dove, named Divinity, in its spacious white cage.
-The artist’s love symbol is embedded in black tile on the otherwise white floor.
+The artist’s love symbol in black tile embeds the otherwise white floor.
 Purple cushy chairs flank two sides of this space.
 (No sitting on any furniture at Paisley Park, please!)

 Little Kitchen